Kelso, Scottish Borders: History

 Standing on the opposite bank of the River Tweed from the now-vanished royal burgh of Roxburgh, Kelso and its sister hamlet of Wester Kelso were linked to the burgh by a ferry at Wester Kelso.
 A small hamlet existed before the completion of the abbey in 1128 but the settlement started to flourish with the arrival of the monks.
 Many were skilled craftsmen, and they helped the local population as the village expanded.

 Archaeological excavations in the 1980s discovered that the original medieval burgh of Wester Kelso was much farther west than previously believed and that it was abandoned in the 14th or 15th centuries, at the same time that the royal burgh of Roxburgh was deserted, likely the result of the English occupation of Roxburgh Castle.
 The other settlement of Easter Kelso, near the abbey, survived and expanded from the market area around the abbey northwards towards the Floors estate by the early 18th century.
-Thus 'Easter' Kelso, became Kelso.